lorenzonotaro/lncpu/Programs/ln-bios/readme.md

 It is very lightweight:
 1. It sets up the LNCPU
 2. It runs device discovery and sets up a basic text IO system (`stdtxt`), that it will expose to the loaded OS.
-3. It runs through the devices and looks for a bootable device according to the DDI specification (see below), if found, it transfer control depending on the compile options.
+3. It runs through the devices and looks for a bootable device according to the DDI specification (see below), if found, it transfer control depending on the compile options (**TODO**)

 ## Building